-The other difficulty with a pay-as-you-drive policy can be estimating the kilometres you’ll drive over the course of an entire year.
+Another potential difficulty with a pay-as-you-drive policy can be estimating the kilometres you’ll drive over the course of an entire year.
 Unless your driving habits are set in stone, you may find it difficult to accurately estimate how many kilometres you drive annually – especially if you’re taking out a pay-as-you-drive policy because you need insurance for a short period, in which you’ll presumably be driving more than usual.
-You may end up having to make a very generous estimate to be on the safe side, which may in turn lead to a higher-than-desired premium, which may not compare as favourably as you’d hoped with the costs of a standard car insurance policy.
+There is the potential that you could end up having to make a very generous estimate to be on the safe side, which may in turn lead to a higher-than-desired premium, which may not compare as favourably as you’d hoped with the costs of a standard car insurance policy.

 Option 2: Paying monthly on a standard car insurance policy

-Another option, which may offer more flexibility, is taking out a standard car insurance policy that allows you to make monthly or fortnightly premium payments and cancel at any time (albeit usually for a fee).
+Another option, which may potentially offer more flexibility, is taking out a standard car insurance policy that allows you to make monthly or fortnightly premium payments, as well as offering the ability to cancel the policy at any time (albeit usually for a fee).

-We’ve already done some of the legwork for you and written about the car insurance providers we rate who allow you to pay monthly at no extra cost; you can read that here.
+We’ve already done some of the legwork for you and written about the car insurance providers we rate who allow you to pay monthly at no extra cost.
 These insurers offer policies on which you can split your premium into 12 monthly payments rather than paying one large sum for the year.
 Some insurers may then allow you to cancel your policy after the short period you required car insurance for has ended.

 However, there are a few things you may want to consider before committing to this plan of action.
-The first is that you will most likely incur a fee for cancelling your policy early, and depending on the policy you take out, the fee could be quite high.
-Additionally, if you only require insurance for a short period, even if you’re paying in smaller monthly instalments you may end up paying more for insurance than you would have liked.
-If you end up paying monthly and keeping the policy for 12 months, you likely have paid more than if you had paid for a whole year upfront.
+The first is that you will typically incur a fee for cancelling your policy early, and depending on the policy you take out, the fee could potentially be quite high.
+Additionally, if you only require insurance for a short period, even if you’re paying in smaller monthly instalments you may potentially end up paying more for insurance than you would have liked.
+If you end up paying monthly and keeping the policy for 12 months, you it is possible that you could have paid more than if you had paid for a whole year upfront.

 Option 3: Renting a car

 Your third option is to simply hire a car for the short period over which you require an insured vehicle.
-This option is perhaps the most straightforward, but it will also likely be the most expensive, depending on how far you will be driving and how long you need the car for.
+This option is perhaps the most straightforward, but it could also potentially be the most expensive, depending on how far you will be driving and for how long you need the car.

-Using a hire car is a simple option because hire cars usually come with an opt-in insurance pre-arranged by the company providing the vehicle.
-However, along with various once-off fees you may be required to pay, hire cars have a daily hire cost that can quickly stack up depending on how long you need the vehicle for.
-You also should check the type of insurance that comes with the car.
+Hire cars typically come with an opt-in insurance policy pre-arranged by the company providing the vehicle.
+However, along with various once-off fees you may be required to pay, hire cars typically have a daily hire cost that could potentially quickly stack up depending on the length of time you need the vehicle.
+It is also a wise idea to carefully check the type of insurance that comes with the car.
 Sometimes the policies have a number of exclusions, or you may need to pay a high excess (sometimes a few thousand dollars) if you have to make a claim.

-If you do decide that insuring your car is the best option for you, you can compare car insurance policies with Canstar in order to try to find a great-value policy.
+If you do decide that insuring your car is the best option for you, you can compare car insurance policies with Canstar: